tajhlande/lmae/README.md

 #### Component classes
 Components are actors in `lmae.component` that know how to construct their own animation sequences.
-There is only one component at this point:

-* `Carousel` - a composite actor that slides several actors through a crop window, one at a time, with configurable pause time and motion time, and that resets
+* `Carousel` - Carousels slide several actors through a cropped viewing window, one at a time, with configurable pause time and motion time, and then repeats by scrolling back to the first actor
+* `AnimatedSprite` - Displays a `SpriteImage` and runs throw an animation sequence of frames for the sprite.
+* `AnimatedImage`  - Displays a sequence of images.
+Typically created by loading from an animated GIF.

 ## App framework